-Chopped Turkish Salad is said to be the most popular and traditional Turkish salad.
-Although we have it as a side dish with anything almost everyday in summer, it is mostly known as the Turkish salad for kebabs.
+Shepherd Salad is one of the most popular and traditional Turkish salads.
+Although we have it as a side dish with anything almost everyday in summer, it is mostly known as the Turkish salad for kabobs.
 The combination of lemon, vinegar and the spices (sumac and red pepper flakes) results in an extremely appetizing salad.
 I must warn you that it makes you eat more of whatever you pair it with.
-I don’t think you would complain about this though.
+I don't think you would complain about this though.

 What to Eat with Turkish Shepherd Salad

-Today, chopped Turkish salad doesn’t belong to shepherds only, everyone in the country loves it because it’s super easy to make and super tasty.
-It is generally served with meat dishes like kebabs, meatballs, chicken dishes like Simple Roasted Chicken or even with a kind of pasta like this Pasta with Cheese and Meat Sauce or pilaf like this Bulgur Wheat Pilaf with Lentils.
-Also, chopped Turkish salad is served before the main dish in restaurants to keep the customers busy with the salad while they are waiting for their order.
+Today, this salad doesn’t belong to shepherds only, everyone in the country loves it because it's super easy to make and super tasty.
+It is generally served with kabobs like Fajita Steak Kabobs, meatballs, chicken dishes like Simple Roasted Chicken or even with a kind of pasta like this Pasta with Cheese and Meat Sauce or pilaf like our Bulgur Pilaf with Lentils.
+Also, this salad is served before the main dish in restaurants to keep the customers busy with the salad while they are waiting for their order.

 We love to dip a piece of bread in this salad.
-Although we don’t want to finish it before our kebab arrives on the table, it’s almost impossible to stop eating it.
+Although we don’t want to finish it before our kabobs arrive on the table, it’s almost impossible to stop eating it.
 We sometimes order a second one to accompany our main course.
 And there is always extra vinegar and olive oil in bottles served on the table for those who want to add more of these in their salad.

-Traditionally, chopped Turkish salad is served in a boat shaped dish and you can garnish it with a few olives before serving.
+Traditionally, Turkish shepherd salad is served in an oval dish and you can garnish it with a few olives before serving.